The East Fraser Valley Area Council needs your help! As part of the Area Council’s efforts to support and engage the…

 Here is an archive of the North West Area Council meeting minutes – visit our old website for previous minutes.

-Here is an archive of the Okanagan Area Council meeting minutes.
-Visit our old website for older minutes.
+Here is an archive of the North Vancouver Island Area Council (formerly Campbell River AC) meeting minutes.

 West Fraser Valley Area Council minutes